 Mediums are therefore very crafty people who use all kinds of tactics and formulas to make their tale credible, so that gullible people, without realizing themselves, can be sewn with ease.

 People who consulted a fortuneteller were often told what they really wanted to hear.
 Some ex-visitors, therefore, insist that a fortune teller had predicted specific things that have all come true.

 As a rule, this is a lot of general nonsense predictions, loaded with meaninglessness where unsuspecting people see the truth and of course become completely lyrical, while in most cases they could have predicted the prophecies themselves.

 One of the many scam methods is the so-called Cold Reading with which a medium praises itself in Heaven.

 Those who want to be able to protect themselves must study this matter in order not to fall into their trap.
 One must be able to cope with the influences of the charlatans, who simply want to earn money from the problems of others.

 The Cold reader uses several tactics to get naïve people to believe in that medium and waste their money.
 And if they only know the name of the father/mother / loved ones of their victims, the mediums can indulge themselves through the media to amaze their victims.

-… And asking for money for baked air may not be advised under any circumstances, but must be strictly advised against, as it is pure scam.
+Asking for money for baked air may not be advised under any circumstances, but must be strictly advised against, as it is a pure scam.
 Also in cheating therapy, the so-called alternative therapies, which esoteric people like to grab, are too good to be true.

 … It is of course not forbidden for people to spend their money on it, that is their right after all.
 And if they later find out that they have been cheated, they should not lament, then they should have known that hot air does not fill the stomach.